benoc617/policies/data protection documentation.md

 # Technical Documentation
 ## Backups
 ### Overview
-In order to restore a customer's hosted system in the case of a disaster, we need to reconstruct and restore the AWS OpenSearch Service which contains all retained and indexed log data, as well as the MongoDB database cluster which contains the service configuration and graylog index data
+In order to restore a customer's hosted system in the case of a disaster, we need to reconstruct and restore the AWS OpenSearch Service which contains all retained and indexed log data, as well as the MongoDB database cluster which contains the customer's graylog configuration
 ### AWS OpenSearch Backend
 The following AWS document outlines the functionality of AWS OpenSearch snapshots:
 https://docs.aws.amazon.com/opensearch-service/latest/developerguide/managedomains-snapshots.html